How long to keep spices for? Optimum shelf life of spices chart

 Do Spices Go Bad?

-Once opened, spices tend to gradually loose their flavour, if not stored or used within a certain time.
+Once opened, spices tend to gradually loose their flavour, if not properly stored or used within a certain time.

 However some spices can grow salmonella or minuscule white insects over time.
 Apart from this there is an optimal flavour life and hence there is an expiration date of spices on packs.